karlaecs/refactoring/src/chapter-01/README.md

 ### 4. Removing the total volume credits variable

 1. Split loop - to separate the accumulation into `volumeCredits`

+        If we measured the code execution time before and after this refactoring, we would probably not notice any significant change in speed!
+In general this is what happens when repeating loops.

+        Many of our intuitions about performance are contradicted by smart compilers, modern caching techniques.

+        So remember, if your refactoring introduces performance degradations, finish before refactoring and make performance adjustments later.

 2. Extract function - `totalVolumeCredits`
 3. Rename variable - `volumeCredits` to `result` in totalVolumeCredits
 4. Replace temp with query - `volumeCredits` to `totalVolumeCredits` function
+5. Inline variable - remove `volumeCredits` variable